jpillora/xdomain/README.md

 Summary
 ---

 A JavaScript alternative to CORS.
 No server configuration required - just add a `proxy.html` on the domain you wish to communicate with.
+Currently, this library is a jQuery plugin, with enough interest, I'll split out jQuery to make it easier to create custom "adapters", see issue #2.

 Features
 ---